mrcsmcln/pw/readme.md

 @j'<lE\;=`Jwh=R.
 ```

+You should only specify a size when it's *absolutely necessary*.

 #### Generating multiple passwords

 Additionally, if you want to generate more than one password, you can do that as well: